laristra/documentation/documentation_ccmake-docker.md

       /** \brief a helloworld program in c
        */

 Doxygen documentation should publish on the gh-pages branch.
-To find the documentation displayed on a web browser, go into repo settings and click the link under "Your site is published at https://<username>.github.io/<repo_name>/".
+To see the documentation displayed on a web browser, go into repo settings and click the link under "Your site is published at https://<username>.github.io/<repo_name>/".
 Add html after <repo_name>/ to see the published documentation.

 ## CMake